jcalandra/audiosynthesis_dl/README.md

   - **definitions** : contains a few definitions about key words.
   - **references** : list all the references used in this project.

-- **data** contains a few data necessary to train and test the differents neural networks.
+- **data** contains a few data necessary to train and test the different neural networks.
   - **img** : is divided in **train**, **validation**, **testgen** and **test** folders.
-  The three first folders are empty and filled by running Pict2Audio_multineural.ipynb.
+  The three first folders are empty and filled by running pict2audio_img.ipynb/py.
   **Test** contains some already drawn pictures to test the neural networks.
-  - **snd** : contains sounds provided by the nsynth dataset developped by Magenta, the Google Team of Research and Developpment in Artificial Intelligence for music and sounds.
+  - **snd** : contains sounds provided by the nsynth dataset developed by Magenta, the Google Team of Research and Development in Artificial Intelligence for music and sounds.
    These sounds are divided in **train**, **validation** and **test** datasets.

 - **src** contains the code implemented to answer the principal problematic of this project.
   - **interface** : contains the main files to implement a paint interface and its links with the neural networks.
   - **networks**, is divided in two parts :
-     - **googlecolab** contains the code to run under google colaboratory for every test with the GPU from google.
-The performances are great but the architecure of the code is not clear.
+     - **googlecolab** contains the code to run under Google Colab for every test with the GPU from Google.
+The performances are great but the architecture of the code is not clean.
      - **local** contains a clean code to run on your computer, but your hardware might not be efficient enough to obtain great performances.
      Each folder is divided in two folders : **img** contains the code of the neural networks